Treehouse size and weight

 - connect the tree trunks with a straight line

-- draw the centre line of this line (yellow line: at the centre a perpendicular dividing line)
+- draw the middle line of this line (yellow line: a perpendicular dividing line at the middle point).

-- what you see now are the areas that the respective tree has to bear…
+- What you see now are the areas that each tree has to carry …

-- The load bearing area of the small tree on the left is approx. 6 m².
+- The load area of the left, small tree is approx. 6 m² (65 sq ft)

-- The load bearing area of the large tree on the right is approx. 10 m².
+- The load area of the large tree on the right is approx. 10 m² (107 sq ft)

-Now we position our house on the platform – in this example, for simplicity’s sake, centrally.
+Now we position our treehouse on the platform – in this example in the middle for simplicity’s sake.

-- if the house would be in the green zone, the “small tree” would have to take the load;
+- If the house were in the green area, the “small tree” would have to bear the main load.

-- if the house were in the orange zone, the “big tree” would bear its load.
+- If the house were to stand in the orange area, the “big tree” would have to bear the load.

-Now we calculate the expected maximum load of our treehouse with the help of our rules of thumb.
+Now we calculate the maximum load to be expected on our treehouse using our rules of thumb (see above).

-This extreme peak load probably only occurs every few years – but then the tree house construction must withstand!!!
+This extreme peak load probably only occurs every few years – but then the tree house construction has to withstand!